braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 ### HTML In-App Messages

 Apps targeting Android 11 or above (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using custom HTML In-App Messages.
-Due to a change in Android 11 WebView settings, HTML In-App Messages will not properly display on **Android 11** targeted apps until upgrading to [Braze Android SDK v8.1.0][1].
+Due to a change in Android 11 WebView settings, HTML In-App Messages will not properly display on Android 11 targeted apps until upgrading to [Braze Android SDK v8.1.0][1].

+### Location Permissions

+Apps using location permissions should follow Android's [Best Practices](https://developer.android.com/preview/privacy/location#change-details) when requesting location access.
+No changes to your Braze integration are necessary for these location updates.

 ## Android 11 Behavior Changes